SciML/SciMLBook/README.md

 find cases where it is beneficial (or leads to performance regressions).
 Possible examples are:

-- [Create a system for automatic multithreaded parallelism of broadcasting](https://github.com/JuliaLang/julia/issues/19777) and see what kinds of packages end up more efficient.
+- [Create a system for automatic multithreaded parallelism of array operations](https://github.com/JuliaLang/julia/issues/19777) and see what kinds of packages end up more efficient.
 - [Setup BLAS with a PARTR backend](https://github.com/JuliaLang/julia/issues/32786) and investigate the downstream effects on multithreaded code like an existing PDE solver.